Citizens For Balanced Use

 How does Citizens For Balanced Use spend its money?

 Citizens For Balanced Use directs 80% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 5%.
+This exceeds the 65% industry benchmark.

 Are donations to Citizens For Balanced Use tax-deductible?